Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and CEMP-no Stars: Chemical Structure of the Identified CDTGs

 \subsubsection{The CEMP Group I and CEMP Group II Stars}

 The CDTGs of CEMP Group I stars and CEMP Group II stars are listed in Table \ref{tab:g1_cluster_results_stub} and Table \ref{tab:g2_cluster_results_stub} of the Appendix, respectively.
-From inspection of Table \ref{tab:binomial_probability_table_full}, although the GEAD and FEAD probabilities are substantially reduced for the CDTGs of Group I CEMP stars, with the GEAD probability for [Fe/H] nearing marginal significance, only the OEAD probability is marginally significant, and close to the level of statistical significance.
-However, for the Group II CEMP stars, the GEAD probabilities for [Fe/H] and [C/Fe]$_c$ are highly significant; the exception is [Mg/Fe], which is insignificant (but based on only 6 CDTGs).
+From inspection of Table \ref{tab:binomial_probability_table_full}, the FEAD and GEAD probabilities are substantially higher for the CDTGs of Group I CEMP stars than found for the Full Sample, and only the OEAD probability ($12.0\%$) approaches marginal significance.
+However, for the Group II CEMP stars, the FEAD probabilities are either nearly significant (5.6\% in the case of $N < 0.50$), or highly significant.
+The GEAD probability for [Fe/H] is not significant, while that for [C/Fe]$_c$ is highly significant, and for [Mg/Fe] is marginally significant.

-Inspection of Tables \ref{tab:g1cluster_mean} and \ref{tab:g2_cluster_mean} in the Appendix underscore these differences.
-While the dispersions of the mean [Fe/H] for both the Group I and Group II CDTGs are essentially identical (0.39 dex and 0.38 dex, respectively), the contrast in the dispersions of the mean [C/Fe$]_{c}$ between the Group I and Group II CDTGs are quite clear (0.56 dex and 0.20 dex, respectively).
-Indeed, the {\it highest} [C/Fe]$_c$ dispersion of the Group II CDTGs is less than the {\it mean} Group I CDTG [C/Fe]$_c$ dispersion.
+Inspection of Tables \ref{tab:g1_cluster_mean} and \ref{tab:g2_cluster_mean} in the Appendix underscore these differences.
+While the dispersions of the mean [Fe/H] for both the Group I and Group II CDTGs are essentially identical (0.30 dex and 0.21 dex, respectively), the contrast in the dispersions of the mean [C/Fe$]_{c}$ between the Group I and Group II CDTGs are quite clear (0.47 dex and 0.10 dex, respectively).
+Indeed, the {\it highest} [C/Fe]$_c$ dispersion of the Group II CDTGs is similar to the {\it mean} Group I CDTG [C/Fe]$_c$ dispersion.

-Table \ref{tab:g1cluster_mean} shows that the IQRs of the mean [Fe/H] and [C/Fe]$_c$ for the Group I CDTGs meets our factor of two rule of thumb compared to the parent population draws for these elements, while that for [Mg/Fe] (0.24 dex) is essentially identical to that for its parent population (0.26 dex).
+Table \ref{tab:g1_cluster_mean} shows that the IQRs of the mean [Fe/H] and [C/Fe]$_c$ for the Group I CDTGs meets our factor of two rule of thumb compared to the parent population draws for these elements, while that for [Mg/Fe] (0.31 dex) is essentially identical to that for its parent population (0.26 dex).
 Table \ref{tab:g2_cluster_mean} shows that the IQRs of the Group II stars for [Fe/H], [C/Fe]$_c$, and [Mg/Fe] all satisfy our rule of thumb.